 - 1 Strict Interpretation: Only specifically listed emission designators are allowed, making some modern digital modes (including amateur LTE implementations) potentially unauthorized. - 2 Liberal Interpretation: The rule allowing "unspecified digital codes" (§97.309(b)) encompasses modern digital modes as long as they meet bandwidth and other technical requirements.
-Modes includes the way they are emitted and we don't really have a problem. - 3 Documentation-Based Interpretation: As Paul Williamson suggested, there may be an "established understanding with FCC" that emission modes can be unspecified in the same way that digital codes can be unspecified, as long as the full details of the mode are published.
+Modes includes the way they are emitted and we don't really have a problem. - 3 Documentation-Based Interpretation: As discussion about this question widened, Paul Williamson KB5MU suggested that there may be an "established understanding with FCC" that emission modes can be unspecified in the same way that digital codes can be unspecified, as long as the full details of the mode are published.